whamtet/Excel-REPL/readme.md

 ##Build and Installation

 Create a Visual Studio C Sharp Class Project and add the two C Sharp source files.
+Also add nrepl.zip as a resource file.
+Tod do this include nrepl.zip in the project then right click -> properties -> embedded resource.
 Use Visual Studio's package manager NuGet to install Clojure and Excel-DNA dependencies.

 To install on a machine copy the contents of Excel-REPL/bin/Debug into ~/AppData/Roaming/Microsoft/AddIns and then add via the Excel add-ins menu.
-Excel-REPL will then auto-install every time you start Excel.
+Excel-REPL will then auto-load every time you start Excel.

 ##System Requirements